fmeringdal/rust-rrule/README.md

 ### Denial of Service (DoS) by CPU exhaustion
-The spec allows of infinitely recurring events or by searching of a datetime that meets the requirements but does not exists.
+The spec allows of infinitely recurring events or by searching of a datetime that meets the requirements but does not exist.
 There are various protections for this build into the crate.
 But in order to hit these limits it might take a few seconds/minutes depending on the CPU speed.

 This problem can be mitigating by spawning the process in a separate thread and stopping the thread